 As Domock's ships turned back to help their beleaguered fellows Azonia pressed in behind him, catching his out of position.
 15,000 more ships died under her fire, forcing Domock to turn away to face her even as she retreated, letting the Sabers, the missiles ships and the heavily damaged ships of Breetai's force do their work on the gunboats behind him.

-Gunboats were built around a single heavy beam that could combine into one and was then shot out at enemies, delivering a beam more powerful than any other in the Zentraedi fleet.
-It did not have nearly as many defense installations against parasite forces as other ships, and in fact it lost in any kind of fleet action because despite their relative small size their guns made them slow, and by the time a gunboat's gun was able to train on a fast-moving enemy battleship that battleship was probably not going to be in the position it had been.
+Gunboats were built around hundreds of beam colliders that rather than each firing a blast combined their powers into one beam, delivering a blast more powerful than any other in the Zentraedi fleet.
+It did not have nearly as many defense installations against parasite forces as other ships, and in fact it lost in any kind of fleet action without aid because despite their relative small size their guns made them slow to traverse.
+By the time a gunboat's gun was able to train on a fast-moving enemy battleship that battleship was probably not going to be in the position it had been.